dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 The fields to set in the `creds.example` file are `wordpress_user` and `wordpress_app_password`.
 The wordpress blog is assumed to be at the same URL as the WooCommerce store.

+### MySQL

+The parts that I couldn't get working within a reasonable timeframe are uploading product images and uploading ItemSpecifics (specs).

+We decided that the inital version would not include the ItemSpecifics (good for us, cuts down on API calls drastically).
+However, we still need the product images to be uploaded.
+So we hired someone on Fiverr to create a wordpress plugin for us.
+The plugin in my opinion, is pretty bad.
+It's a mostly blank plugin that had barely anything added, no error checking, use of [file_get_contents](https://stackoverflow.com/questions/11064980/php-curl-vs-file-get-contents?answertab=votes#tab-top) instead of cURL, etc. It looks like it works for the most part however.

+The developer was lazy and instead of reading from my sqlite3 database, they simply uploaded the database to an online converter and added the tables.
+Because of this, I had to create a way to upload the database (specifically the `items` and `item_metadata` tables, the others are not beneficial for the wordpress plugin).
+The database upload is self contained in `bin/shim/mysql.py`.
+It kinda defeats the purpose of using the APIs in the first place, but whatever.
+The MySQLShim class does not touch any wordpress or woocommerce tables.

+Obviously we need to use MySQL credentials to interact with the database.
+Like the sections above, those are defined in `credentials/creds.example`.

+The fields to set in the `creds.example` file are `mysql_host`, `mysql_db`, `mysql_user`, and `mysql_password`.
+By default, we'll assume that the database is hosted on `localhost` if `mysql_host` is not set.

 ### Development

 1. Ensure that you have [Pipenv](https://github.com/pypa/pipenv) installed, in addition to Python 3.8